-Texas Man Meant To Be Babysitting, Beats One-Year-Old Girl To Death
+Allante Edwards: Texas Babysitter Beats 1-Year-Old Girl To Death

-A Texas man meant to watch three children, ended up beaten up a one-year-old girl to death.
-According to Fox 4 News, Allante Edwards was charged with two counts of injury to a child after he pummeled his girlfriend’s daughter, Olivia Cangemi until she lost consciousness.
-Edwards had just being made caregiver, January 2.
+Allante Edwards, a Texas man who was supposed to watch over three children, ended up beating a 1-year-old girl to death.
+According to Fox 4 News, Edwards was charged with two counts of injury to a child after he pummeled his girlfriend’s daughter, Olivia Cangemi, until she lost consciousness.

-The 19-year-old had then called emergency services to report that someone was unconscious.
+The 19-year-old then called emergency services to report that someone was unconscious.
 When emergency personnel arrived on the scene, they found the little girl unresponsive.
-She had bruises on her forehead and chest, brain swelling, abdominal trauma and rib fractures.
-She was placed immediately on life support as soon as she arrived at the Children’s Medical Center Hospital in Dallas.
+The 1-year-old had bruises on her forehead and chest, brain swelling, abdominal trauma, and rib fractures.
+She was placed on life support as soon as she arrived at the Children’s Medical Center Hospital in Dallas.
 Olivia was eventually taken off life support on Sunday

-The little girl’s six-month old brother who is also Edward’s biological child and a three-year-old girl were not spared.
-Both were injured by Edwards who police discovered has a lengthy history of domestic abuse.
+The little girl’s 6-month-old brother, who is also Edward’s biological child, and a 3-year-old girl were not spared.
+Both were injured by Edwards, who police discovered has a lengthy history of domestic abuse.
 The infant boy had bite marks on his cheeks that the 19-year-old Irving man tried to dismiss “because that is what you do to kids because they’re so cute.”

 Police: 1yr old Olivia Cangemi died of severe brain trauma,internal injuries.
 Mothers boyfrnd-19yr old Allante Edwards arrestd by @IrvingPD pic.twitter.com/xBHe0sqVvA